MSU Billings Catalog

 I. Global Academic Skills

-Regarding Global Academic Skills, students are required to take 1 course from Mathematics, 1 course from English, and 1 course from Communication & Information Literacy.
+Regarding Global Academic Skills, students are required to take 1 course from Mathematics, 1 course from English, 1 course from Communication & Information Literacy, and 1 course from Skills for College Success

 A. Mathematics